 Panoramic images can easily reach a very large size, and the larger the more your computer will struggle.
-It is not necessary to have an extremely large image to get an enjoyable full screen panorama.
-In any case, if you plan to use a software like Photoshop for some retouching, remember that it doesn’t accept any image that is more than 30,000 px wide.
+It is not necessary to have an extremely large image to get an enjoyable full-screen panorama.
+In any case, if you plan to use software like Photoshop for some retouching, remember that it doesn’t accept any image that is more than 30,000 px wide.

 To give you an idea, the panoramas on this site are 9,500 or 10,000 pixels wide.
 But some people will tell you that it is still too much.
 Actually, it is considered that the minimum width for a good quality full screen panorama is 6000 px.
 However, I still recommend you render a larger top-quality image first, which you can resize later if needed.
 As a personal preference, I avoid creating full-size panoramas that are below 9,000 px wide.